Shankarpali

-Shankarpali, shakkarpara, murali, khurma, lakdi mithai, or just simply mithai is an Indian sweet snack.
-It is etymologically derived from Persian Shekarpareh.
-Shankarpali is popular in Western India, especially in north India specially Uttar Pradesh.
-Its North Indian variant known as khurma or laktho is also popular in states such as Bihar, Jharkhand, and eastern Uttar Pradesh.
-It is also a popular sweet among the Indian diaspora in Fiji, Guyana, and Trinidad and Tobago, as well as their respective diasporas in North America, the United Kingdom, Australia and New Zealand.
-It is traditionally enjoyed as a treat on Diwali.
-It is rich in carbohydrates, making it an instant source of energy.
-It can be sweet, sour or spicy depending upon how it is made.
+Shankarpali, shakkarpara, murali, khurma, lakdi mithai, or just simply mithai is an Indian sweet snack made from a dough of sugar, ghee (or butter), maida flour, and semolina.
+Although the dish originates out of the Marathi cuisine of Maharashtra, the name is derived from the Persian word, Shekarpareh.
+Shankarpali is eaten all over India, especially in Uttar Pradesh.

+Shankarpali's variant known as khurma or laktho is also eaten in Bihar, Jharkhand, and eastern Uttar Pradesh.
+It is also eaten by the Indian diaspora in Fiji, Guyana, Mauritius, Suriname, Trinidad and Tobago, the United States, Canada, the United Kingdom, Australia and New Zealand.
+It is traditionally eaten on Diwali and can be sweet, sour or spicy depending upon how it is made.
-Ingredients

-Shankarpali is made from a dough of sugar, ghee, maida, and semolina.

-Preparation

-The mixture is made into dough and then mechanically cut into diamond-shaped units which are deep fried in ghee or butter.

-Boil the milk, and dissolve the sugar in the hot milk.

-Then add the ghee and salt and mix well.

-Remove this mixture from the fire and add maida and rawa (slightly fried) to the mix.

-Knead the dough and let it rest for 2–3 hours.